explorerhq/sql-explorer/docs/features.rst

        'schedule': crontab(hour=1, minute=0)
    }

 - Requires celery, obviously.
-Also uses djcelery and tinys3.
+Also uses boto3.
 All of these deps are optional and can be installed with ``pip install -r optional-requirements.txt``
 - The checkbox for opting a query into a snapshot is ALL THE WAY